Hockey: Sangita Kumari, the promising Indian forward who always had an eye for goal

 Sangita has played just 12 matches so far for the senior team and is only at the start of her journey.
 But, as Barwa said and we all got to see with her debut goal, she possesses a skillset that is crucial for any team.

-India have a number of promising attackers at the moment, with the likes of Vandana Katariya, Navneet Kaur, Salima Tete established in the senior set-up.
+India have a number of promising attackers at the moment, with the likes of Vandana Katariya, Navneet Kaur and Salima Tete established in the senior set-up.
 However, as head coach Janneke Schopman has often pointed out, finishing is an area where the team needs to keep improving.
 And that is where someone like Sangita could prove to be a real asset.

 “I always wanted to be a striker and love to score goals,” she said.
 And if she continues to go from strength to strength, it’ll play a part in taking India to the next level at the international stage.